AhmadDarKhalil/HOI-DETR/README.md

 python demo/demo.py
 ```

-Each input image is annotated and saved under `demo/results/<input_dir_name>/` with its original filename.
+Each input image is predicted and saved under `demo/results/<input_dir_name>/` with its original filename.
 With `EXPORT_JSON = True`, a single `predictions.json` is also written to that directory.

 #### Video-level (videos)

-`demo/demo_video.py` applies the same per-frame pipeline across a folder of videos, then writes an annotated `.mp4` plus a per-video `.json` of detections and interactions for every frame.
+`demo/demo_video.py` applies the same per-frame pipeline across a folder of videos, then writes the predicted `.mp4` plus a per-video `.json` of detections and interactions for every frame.
 Edit the settings at the top of `demo/demo_video.py`:

 ```python
 MODEL_CONFIG = 'projects/configs/co_dino_vit/co_dino_5scale_vit_large_coco_with_relation_only_all_losses_custom.py'